plumbblake/trevordmiller-website/pages/blog/spaced-repetition-software/_index.md

 ### Conclusion

 No matter what your career or types of things you learn, I think using SRS can benefit your brain.
-SRS ingrains knowledge in calculated, ever-increasing intervals, just before I am about to retain knowledge.
+SRS ingrains knowledge in calculated, ever-increasing intervals, just before you are about to forget things.
 I've been doing this for a few years and my skills, knowledge, and memory have dramatically improved.
 I recommend giving it a try!